Have you ever wondered how to make any chord across the ukulele fretboard?

 Sometimes when playing the ukulele you want to find a way to add variety to the sound.
 Playing chords in different positions is a great way to do this.

-In today’s intermediate-level lesson, taken from the Ukulele Chord Theory course in Club Ukulele, you take the first step to being able to play any major, minor and diminished chord across the ukulele fretboard by tapping into the power of a three-note chord called the triad.
+In today’s intermediate-level lesson, you take the first step to being able to play any major, minor and diminished chord across the ukulele fretboard by tapping into the power of a three-note chord called the triad.

 You start off today by learning the G major triad in three positions: root position, first inversion, and second inversion.

-If you know these G major triad positions it’s quite easy to use these same positions to come up with any other major triad in another key.
-You learn how to do this in the Ukulele Chord Theory course in Club Ukulele.
+If you know these G major triad positions it’s quite easy to use these same positions to come up with any other major triad in another key (more on that another time).

 Be sure to refer to the Fretboard Cheatsheet to locate the notes across the fretboard.